Brazil prosecutors request Bolsonaro probe for inciting riot

 The Supreme Court’s Justice Alexandre de Moraes ordered Torres’ arrest this week and has opened an investigation into his actions, which he characterized as “neglect and collusion.”
 In his decision, which was made public Friday, de Moraes said that Torres fired subordinates and left the country before the riot, an indication that he was deliberately laying the groundwork for the unrest.

-The court also issued an arrest warrant for the former security chief, and he must return within three days or Brazil willl request his extradition, Justice Minister Flávio Dino said Friday.
+The court also issued an arrest warrant for the former security chief, and he must return within three days or Brazil will request his extradition, Justice Minister Flávio Dino said Friday.

-“If by next week his appearance hasn’t been confirmed, of course we will use mechansims of international legal cooperation.
+“If by next week his appearance hasn’t been confirmed, of course we will use mechanisms of international legal cooperation.
 We will trigger procedures next week to carry out his extradition,” Dino said.

 Torres has denied wrongdoing, and said Jan.
 10 on Twitter that he would interrupt his vacation to return to Brazil and present his defense.
 Three days later, that has yet to occur.